andrewmarabante/binary_search_trees/README.md

 In this project I am going to be creating a binary tree that will take in an array and return a balanced binary tree with nodes.
 Let's get started!

+Finished.
+This project was much harder than any of the other projects I've done in terms of complexity.
+Learning how the computer reads recursion and creates call stacks was super annoying because my code was just NOT doing what I wanted..
+There was some frustration so I took a couple days off since I was grinding a little too much on these projects I kinda burned myself out.
+At the end of the day, this is something I need to learn so it was for the best.
+Starting to get pretty good at this programming thing EH!